usegalaxy-eu/ansible-rabbitmq/playbook_example/README.md

 * __hostname__ - replace here your node's fqdn
 * __certbot_admin_email__ -replace here your email
 * __certbot_environment__: change to production when everything is ready to go

+The RabbitMQ administration interface will be exposed at https://your_node_fqdn/rabbit